Chennakesava-Avvaru/Chennakesava-Avvaru/README.md

 # 👋 I’m Chennakesava

-## 🚀 About Me
+- IT Professional with 3+ years of experience in designing and developing Azure data solutions end to end
-- A passionate Data Engineer actively seeking exciting opportunities to apply my expertise in ETL workflows, data pipelines, and data modeling.
+- Currently working as Senior Data Engineer at Info Origin Inc
-- I’m interested in collaborating on innovative projects that leverage data-driven solutions to solve complex business challenges.
-Let's connect and explore new horizons together!
+- I have strong expertise in migration, modernization, and data engineering projects